More Ingredients for an Altarelli Cocktail at MiniBooNE: Single - Photon Events from 2p2h +photon Scattering

 After applying these efficiencies, we obtain our main result for MiniBooNE: the 2p2h$\gamma$ event rate for the $18.75 \times 10^{20}$ proton-on-target exposure (corresponding to the neutrino-mode data presented in Ref.~\cite{MiniBooNE:2020pnu}) is $41.0 \pm 6.4$ events, where the quoted uncertainty is statistical and assumed to be larger than systematic uncertainties.
 The green histogram in \cref{fig:MBEvts_EQE} presents the distribution of these events as a function of $E_\nu^{\rm QE}$ using the same $E_\nu^\mathrm{QE}$ binning as customarily used by the MiniBooNE collaboration~\cite{MiniBooNE:2020pnu}.

+Let us remark that the MiniBooNE collaboration do not predict their single-photon backgrounds from first principles as we do here, but rather use the measured $\pi^0$ production rate for data-driven normalization.
+However, the translation of this control sample into a prediction for the single-photon signal still requires theory input.
+If the 2p2h$\gamma$ process is not included, the data-driven single-photon prediction would be biased in the same way as the first-principles one.

-While this is a small fraction of the excess observed by MiniBooNE (560.6 neutrino-mode events), incorporating 2p2h$\gamma$ events in the background budget reduces the statistical significance of the neutrino-mode excess from $4.69\sigma \to 4.27\sigma$, a meaningful difference when interpreting results.
+While the number of predicted 2p2h$\gamma$ events is a small fraction of the excess observed by MiniBooNE (560.6 neutrino-mode events), incorporating 2p2h$\gamma$ events in the background budget reduces the statistical significance of the neutrino-mode excess from $4.69\sigma \to 4.27\sigma$, a meaningful difference when interpreting results.
 The expected spectrum of 2p2h$\gamma$ events is shown in \cref{fig:MBEvts_EQE}.
 In addition to reducing the significance of the excess, we highlight here that the shape of the excess also changes due to the fact that the 2p2h$\gamma$ spectrum peaks at low $E_\nu^{\rm QE}$.
-This leads to an excess that is less peaked at low-$E_\nu^{\rm QE}$ than with MiniBooNE's nominal background model, making it more consistent with the shape predicted by the $3+1$ sterile neutrino hypothesis~\cite{MiniBooNE:2020pnu}.
+This leads to an excess that is less peaked at low $E_\nu^{\rm QE}$ than with MiniBooNE's nominal background model, making it more consistent with the shape predicted by the $3+1$ sterile neutrino hypothesis~\cite{MiniBooNE:2020pnu}.

 We conclude our discussion of the MiniBooNE results by summarizing: including 2p2h$\gamma$ events in the background simultaneously (a) reduces the significance of the low-energy excess by $\sim 0.4\sigma$ and (b) can be expected to improve the goodness of a $3+1$ sterile neutrino fit.